Anna Tsouhlarakis

-Anna Tsouhlarakis is a Native American artist of Navajo, Creek, and Greek descent who works primarily with installation, video, and performance art.
+Anna Tsouhlarakis is a Native American artist who creates installation, video, and performance art.
+She is an enrolled citizen of the Navajo Nation and of Muscogee Creek and Greek descent.
 Her work has been described as breaking stereotypes surrounding Native Americans and provoking thought, rather than focusing solely on aesthetics.
-Tsouhlarakis wants to redefine what Native American Art means and its many possibilities.
-She also works at the University of Colorado Boulder as an Assistant professor.
+Tsouhlarakis wants to redefine what Native American art means and its many possibilities.
+She also works at the University of Colorado Boulder as an assistant professor.

 Biography

 Early life

 Anna Tsouhlarakis was born in 1977 in Lawrence, Kansas.
 She was raised by her father and her grandmother.
 She spent most of her childhood in Kansas and New Mexico until she permanently moved to New Mexico.
 Growing up, Tsouhlarakis was surrounded by artists and learned traditional work such as beading and woodworking.
 Her father, Naveek, was a contractor before becoming a full-time artist as a jeweler.
 She began making art by using scraps of copper or wood that her father would bring back.
 Other artists also helped guide her in different types of media and on what it is like to be a Native American contemporary artist.
 James Luna and other Native artists inspired her work through videos and installations.
 She then found her footing in the media she preferred to use which was not as traditional.
 Tsouhlarakis used to compete in powwow dances when she was young and had a traditional wedding.
-Art critics such as Mindy Besaw have stated that by doing the contrary of what is expected of Native artists, Tsouhlarakis' artworks help break stereotypes that confine many Native artists to do what is seen as traditional art.
-For example, this could be seen in 2004 video, Let's Dance!
+Art critics, such as Mindy Besaw, have stated that by doing the contrary of what is expected of Native artists, Tsouhlarakis' artworks help break stereotypes that confine many Native artists to do what is seen as traditional art.
+For example, this could be seen in the 2004 video, Let's Dance!